kh4sh3i/FFUF-Tricks/README.md

 Option name: -w

 Use wordlist on ffuf for more affectively fuzzing.
 I use SecLists-master for example.
-You can choose yours.
-I have my own for dir brute forcing you can find it on https://github.com/tamimhasan404/wordlist.git

 ```
 ./ffuf -w /root/Desktop/SecLists-master/Discovery/Web-Content/raft-large-directories.txt -u https://xyz.com/FUZZ
 ```